 VMware did strip down many drivers from the ESXi 5.5 ISO, and additionally, they do not provide the Offline bundle for ESXi 5.5 free version.

-Hopefully this post help someone who was in the same situation.
-Good option is to go for Intel based NICs which in most cases are supported.
+Hopefully, this post helps someone who was in the same situation.
+A good option is to go for Intel based NICs which in most cases are supported.
 The best option is to check the VMware HCL before buying a NIC, still.